ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Pooling:

-: WebTransport over HTTP/2 provides optional support for pooling.
+: WebTransport over HTTP/2 provides support for pooling.
 Every WebTransport session is an independent HTTP/2 stream and does not compete with other pooled WebTransport sessions for per-stream resources.
-However, endpoints can use the SETTINGS_WT_MAX_SESSIONS setting to limit the maximum number of WebTransport sessions the peer can open, and they can prevent pooling by sending SETTINGS_WT_MAX_SESSIONS with a value of "1" ({{flow-control-limit-sessions}}).

 Stream Independence: